 All surgery poses certain risks.
 Fortunately, the chance of a significant complication with joint replacement is very low.
 The risks specific to hip and knee replacement surgery involve primarily the cracking of the bones during the preparation or implant insertion process.
 Blood clots in the deep veins of the legs can also develop after surgery, although this is very unusual.
 Rarely, a clot in the leg can travel to the lung.
-Other risks that can occur with any type of surgery include damage to nerves and blood vessels and infection., Allergy to the implant materials is exceptionally rare, described on a case report basis.
+Other risks that can occur with any type of surgery include damage to nerves and blood vessels and infection.
+Allergy to the implant materials is exceptionally rare, described on a case report basis.
 For a complete discussion regarding the complication rates after joint replacement surgery, please download our hip brochure or knee brochure.

 Primary joint replacement, as opposed to revision joint replacement, generally takes less than an hour in the hands of a specialist.
-The steps involved in both hip and knee replacement are consistent and easily streamlined in a high volume setting.
+The steps involved in both hip and knee replacement are consistent and easily streamlined in a high-volume setting.
 Speed is important, since infection rates are directly linked to the amount of time the skin is open.
 Accuracy is even more important, however.

-Over 900 joint replacements are personally performed by Dr. Dearborn at the Institute for Joint Restoration each year.
-Many studies have shown that improved outcomes with reduced complications are achieved when joint replacement is done by high volume surgeons, at high volume hospitals.
-In contrast, the majority of joint replacements performed in the US are performed by surgeons who replace fewer than ten joint per year.
+Over 900 joint replacements are personally performed by Dr. Dearborn at the Institute each year.
+Many studies have shown that improved outcomes with reduced complications are achieved when joint replacement is done by high-volume surgeons, at high-volume hospitals.

 Yes we do.
 Our PAs are highly skilled and experienced orthopaedic specialists.
 They know more about joint replacement surgery than most orthopaedic residents and many attending physicians, and they function a bit like residents in our program.
 They participate in the preoperative and postoperative care of our patients, they assist in surgery, and they help our patients get their questions answered more quickly and efficiently.
 Unlike resident physicians, who rotate to new hospitals and new attending physicians every few months, ours are on the same team constantly, year after year, in close communication with Dr. Dearborn at all times.